 Still on the subject of history, Conservative MP Philip Lee’s grandchildren will be reading about him for decades to come after he crossed over from the Tory benches to the Lib-Dem side while Boris was midway through his speech to Parliament after the summer recess.

 His actions ensure Boris lost his slim working majority of one in Parliament and the Commons can now shore up the legislative functions of the House and diminish Boris’s encroaching executive power.
-They can focus on passing legislation this week which will block a no-deal Brexit.
+They can focus on passing legislation which will block a no-deal Brexit.
 Ultimately, the PM’s audacious bid to suspend Parliament and rush through Brexit faced a historic parliamentary rebellion.

 The PM, unperturbed by his ‘outrageous constitutional behaviour’, hints that he may ignore any anti-Brexit legislation passed by Parliament.
 After his so-called coup, is this a step too far for British democracy in 2019?
 Interestingly, both the PM and his cross-party MP opponents claim to be acting for the people.
 We go straight to the streets and ask Londoners and those visiting the capital what they think about Boris’ actions.

 What’s Hot London? asks IS THIS A COUP?

 Charlie dressed as Robocop puts a smile on the faces of Brexit protestors but has a serious message for Boris Johnson’s government

 Charlie (Robocop), London: “When you’ve got a member of the Cabinet going on The Andrew Marr Show saying the Government aren’t going to obey parliamentary legislation, well yes that’s a coup because no one’s above the law not even the executive government.
 They want to force through a no-deal Brexit and Parliament won’t allow it so they say they’ll shut Parliament – well that’s a coup.”